How to Advertise on Fort Myers Radio

 Step 2: Choose the Right Fort Myers Radio Stations to Advertise On

-The stations selected for advertising a product or service on Southwest Florida radio should be determined by the marketing objective.
+The stations selected for advertising a product or service on Fort Myers radio should be determined by the marketing objective.

-There are 28 radio stations that service the Fort Myers-Naples area.
+There are 27 radio stations that service Southwest Florida.
 Each provides a unique blend of music, information, and entertainment.
 Some stations focus on politics or sports.
 Some play country music.
 Some play the hits.
 Some play classic rock.
 Some are on the AM dial.
 Some are on FM.

-Southwest Florida radio listeners are fiercely loyal to their favorite stations.
-Despite numerous listening options, the typical listener tunes-in to about 2 stations each week.8 So, to create a successful advertising campaign on local radio, a business owner must identify those radio stations that attract the target consumers defined by their marketing objective.
+Fort Myers-Naples area radio listeners are fiercely loyal to their favorite stations.
+Despite numerous listening options, the typical listener tunes-in to three stations each week.
+So, to create a successful advertising campaign on local radio, a business owner must identify those radio stations that attract the target consumers defined by their marketing objective.

-The pizza restaurant referenced above, for instance, wants to target the 66,872 moms in Fort Myers who work full-time.
-It takes just 3 local radio stations to reach the majority of these moms.
-This information alone allows the restaurant owner to narrow the choices of Southwestern Florida radio stations from 28 to 3.9
+The pizza restaurant referenced above, for instance, wants to target the 81,500 moms in the Southwest Florida area who work full-time.
+It takes just three local radio stations to reach the vast majority of these moms.
+This information alone allows the restaurant owner to narrow the choices of Fort Myers radio stations from 27 to 3.

-Achieving the necessary reach can be accomplished by advertising on multiple Fort Myers and Naples radio stations generally over a shorter time frame.
+Achieving the necessary reach can be accomplished by advertising on multiple Fort Myers radio stations generally over a shorter timeframe.
 Note, each additional radio station that is purchased expands the overall reach of the campaign.

 The owner of the pizza restaurant has a promotional objective, to encourage working moms to order take-out on their way home from work tonight.
 Because this type of objective requires reach, then, budget permitting, the campaign should include the three radio stations that comprise the majority of the target consumers.